-If faculty would like a new or revised course to be considered a SUNY General Education course, the appropriate proposals must be routed through the Learning Outcomes Assessment Committee (LOAC) and the Curriculum Committee simultaneously. \ Approval by the Learning Outcomes Assessment Committee (LOAC) must be received to list a course as a SUNY General Education course.
+If faculty would like a new or revised course to be considered a SUNY General Education course, the appropriate proposals must be routed through the Learning Outcomes Assessment Committee (LOAC) and the Curriculum Committee simultaneously.
+Approval by the Learning Outcomes Assessment Committee (LOAC) must be received to list a course as a SUNY General Education course.
 Therefore, faculty should check off the proposed SUNY General Education box on the Course Outline form and list the category for which they are applying.
-Once approved by Faculty Senate, the ADRC will check off the appropriate SUNY General Education credit for an approved SUNY General Education course regardless of when the course was taken.
+Once approved by Faculty Senate, the ADRC will check off the appropriate SUNY General Education course regardless of when the course was taken.

-\ Existing courses that are not being revised but would like to apply for SUNY Gen Ed status only need to be submitted through the LOAC approval process and do not need to complete a Course Outline form.
-Complete only the SUNY Gen Ed Certification form found on the Employee site $\Rightarrow$ Faculty $\Rightarrow$ Curriculum Forms $\Rightarrow$ Courses $\Rightarrow$ Revised Course.
+Existing courses that are not being revised but would like to apply for SUNY Gen Ed status only need to be submitted through the LOAC approval process and do not need to complete a Course Outline form.
+Complete only the SUNY Gen Ed Certification form found on the Employee site \rightarrow Faculty \rightarrow Curriculum Forms \rightarrow Courses \rightarrow Revised Course.